Waistcoat: Characteristics and use

-A waistcoat has a full vertical opening in the front, which fastens with buttons or snaps.
+A waistcoat has a full vertical opening in the front, which fastens with buttons or press studs (snaps in North America).
 Both single-breasted and double-breasted waistcoats exist, regardless of the formality of dress, but single-breasted ones are more common.
 In a three piece suit, the cloth used matches the jacket and trousers.
 Waistcoats can also have lapels or revers depending on the style.

 Before wristwatches became popular, gentlemen kept their pocket watches in the front waistcoat pocket, with the watch on a watch chain threaded through a buttonhole.
 Sometimes an extra hole was made in line with the pockets for this use.
 A bar on the end of the chain held it in place to catch the chain if it were dropped or pulled.

 Wearing a belt with a waistcoat, and indeed any suit, is not traditional.
 To give a more comfortable hang to the trousers, the waistcoat instead covers a pair of braces underneath it.

 A custom still sometimes practised is to leave the bottom button undone.
 Several explanations are popularly given for the origin of this practice.
-One often-cited one claims that the custom was started by Edward VII (then the Prince of Wales), whose expanding waistline required it.
-Variations on this include that he forgot to fasten the lower button when dressing and this was copied.
+One often-cited one falsely claims that the custom was started by Edward VII (then the Prince of Wales), whose expanding waistline required it.
+Variations on this myth include that he forgot to fasten the lower button when dressing and this was copied.

 It has also been suggested that the practice originated to prevent the waistcoat riding up when on horseback.
 Undoing the bottom button avoids stress to the bottom button when sitting down; when it is fastened, the bottom of the waistcoat pulls sideways causing wrinkling and bulging, since modern waistcoats are cut lower than old ones.
 This convention only applies to single-breasted day waistcoats and not double breasted, evening, straight-hem or livery waistcoats that are all fully buttoned.

 Daywear

 Woman wearing a modern denim waistcoat.

 Waistcoats worn with lounge suits (now principally single-breasted) normally match the suit in cloth, and have four to six buttons.
 Double-breasted waistcoats are rare compared to single but are more commonly seen in morning dress.
-These may either match the colour of the morning coat or be in a contrasting colour, commonly buff, dove gray, or powder blue.
+These may either match the colour of the morning coat or be in a contrasting colour, commonly buff, dove grey, or powder blue.